-regular visitors, and sundry colleagues—gravediggers, groundskeepers, and a priest—visit her as often as possible to warm themselves in her lodge, where laughter, companionship, and occasional tears mix with the coffee that she offers them.
-Her daily life is lived to the rhythms of their hilarious and touching confidences.
+regular visitors, and sundry colleagues—gravediggers, groundskeepers, and a priest—visit her to warm themselves in her lodge, where laughter, companionship, and occasional tears mix with the coffee she offers them.
+Her life is lived to the rhythms of their funny, moving confidences.

 Valérie Perrin is a photographer and screenwriter who works with Claude Lelouch.
 Her first novel, Les Oubliés du Dimanche, as won numerous prizes, including the 2016 Lire Élire and Poulet-Malassis prizes.